elvis-epx/IoT/mpy/README.md

 - energy\_main.py that becomes the main.py
 - energy\_config.txt.example is an example of configuration file for the profile
 - energy\_config.txt is the configuration file (based on the example above) that you should create for your particular need.
 This becomes the file config.txt in the ESP32.
 The pcp\_conf script automates the copy of this file to the MCU.
-- energy.mpf is a manifest used by the cpall script (based on mpfshell) to upload all code to the ESP32 via serialA
+- energy.mpf is a manifest used by the cpall script (based on mpfshell) to upload all code to the ESP32 via serial port.

 The following files are optional, but generally they exist: